 cool tech (extensions, apps, etc.)

-- f.lux: makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.
+- F.lux: makes the colour of your computer’s display adapt (dim or brighten) to the time of day, warm at night and like sunlight during the day.
+This matters because the blue light from your screen can actually cause insomnia.

 research, or aimless wandering of the World Wide Web